-Who we are?
+Who we are

-ACQUIRED REAL ESTATE INVESTMENTS SINCE 2014
+ACQUIRED REAL ESTATE SINCE 2014

-IRR ON EXITED INVESTMENTS
+IRR ON EXITED EQUITY

 Our Investment Strategy

-- Helge Capital aims to have a positive impact on the communities where we operate.
+Helge Capital aims to have a positive impact on the communities where we operate.

 The story of Helge Capital is the story of Oleg Uritsky, a successful entrepreneur.
 Oleg immigrated as a teenager with his family to Boston in 1991 after escaping Communism in the former Soviet Union.
 Having only $60 in his pocket and speaking no English, Oleg painted apartments and delivered pizza in up-and-coming neighborhoods of Boston.
 Just ten years later he began buying properties and ultimately owning hundreds of residential units in those very neighborhoods.

 Oleg’s entrepreneurial journey continued throughout his education.
-He graduated from college, studied postgraduate economics and finance at Harvard University, received a joint JD/MBA degree from Northeastern University Law/Business School, interned through the Honors Program at the U.S. Securities and Exchange Commission and the U.S. Department of Justice in Washington, D.C., and became an attorney.
+He graduated from college, studied postgraduate economics and finance at Harvard University, received a joint JD/MBA degree from Northeastern University, interned through the Honors Program at the U.S. Securities and Exchange Commission and the U.S. Department of Justice in Washington, D.C., and became an attorney.
 In 2000, Oleg was joined by a long-time friend Igor Shreyer, who at that time operated and owned large Domino’s franchises in Boston.
 Oleg and Igor were able to predict and visualize the positive transformations undergoing in the Boston’s deep value neighborhoods and they started buying and managing multifamily housing in those areas.

 From 1995 through 2014, in addition to starting Helge Capital, Oleg founded, invested in and sold a number of different companies.
 He owned and operated a fleet of Boston taxicab medallions and was a widely recognized industry leader.
 Predicting the collapse, Oleg sold his taxi medallions in 2012, at near peak values, in anticipation of Uber’s devastating impact on the taxicab medallion markets.

 Oleg believed in the future of ride-sharing and invested in Lyft early-on.
 Oleg also predicted that financial institutions holding taxicab medallion loans would face massive and unprecedented defaults.
 In 2013, he bet against the market and co-founded HVM Capital which was first to publish this activist investment thesis and identified financial institutions exposed to the collapse of taxicab medallions economics.
 HVM was featured in The Washington Post, Fox Business, Jim Cramer and other media outlets.
 Within the next four years, Oleg’s investment thesis proved to be 100% correct: Medallion Financial Corp (NASDAQ:MFIN) lost 80% of its market cap; Signature Bank, Capital One and other banks took billions in write-offs.
-In June-August 2015, HVM published two activist reports detailing how Montauk Credit Union and other lenders provided 100% financing and artificially inflated taxi medallion prices.
-These reports went viral and two months following the release, the government raided and seized the 100-year-old Montauk Credit Union citing “unsafe and unsound practices.“ Following, the government seized, liquidated and forced a merger of Melrose Credit Union, LOMTO Federal Credit Union and a dozen others as they all became insolvent following heavy losses in their taxi medallion loans.
+In June-August 2015, HVM published two activist reports detailing how Montauk Credit Union and other lenders provided 100% predatory financing and artificially inflated taxi medallion prices.
+These reports went viral and two months after the release, the government raided and seized the 100-year-old Montauk Credit Union citing “unsafe and unsound practices.“ Following, the government seized, liquidated and forced a merger of Melrose Credit Union, LOMTO Federal Credit Union and a dozen others as they all became insolvent following heavy losses in their taxi medallion loans.